How to Express Yourself

 Final thoughts on learning how to express yourself

 As you begin working with your creativity and your energy to heal your self-expression, another important component is your intuition.
-Trusting your gut feelings and intuitions is a cornerstone of being able to express yourself authentically and confidently.
-A great exercise for building your intuition is the 5-Minute Scribble exercise which you can find in the Free Resource Library.
-Get your free access code here.
+Trusting your gut feelings and intuition is a cornerstone of being able to express yourself authentically and confidently.
+A great exercise for building your intuition is the 5-Minute Scribble exercise here.